-AN > My name is Abbie Niderberg and I am the Market Development Manager at ndp.
-I have only been to a couple conferences thus far, so I am sure my response will not be as interesting as some of the others.
-This year I brought home a card with verbiage written about the specific company.
-This sounds normal, but I can actually plant the card into soil, and it will grow different vegetables!
+AN > My name is Abbie Niderberg and I am the Market Development Manager at NDP.
+This year I brought home a card that I can plant into soil, and it will grow different vegetables!
 I know this isn’t necessarily a trinket, but I thought it was the most interesting “present” I brought back.

-TF > I’m Todd Foutz and handle marketing and business development for ndp.
+TF > I’m Todd Foutz and handle marketing and business development for NDP.
 NeoCon is one of my favorite shows to see what the latest design trends are and learn about new trends in colors, textures, environments, etc. Of course, the competition for who has the coolest bag is hot at NeoCon.
-But one of the strangest giveaways I’ve picked up at a trade show was a dent puller that I got at a locksmith trade show.
-Of course, this was before TSA regulations where a dent puller tucked in my suitcase was no big deal.
+But one of the strangest giveaways I’ve picked up at a trade show was a dent puller from a locksmith trade show.

-AS > I’m Amy Smith, account executive here at ndp.
+AS > I’m Amy Smith, account executive here at NDP.
 I work with Universal Fibers, one of our commercial interiors clients along with a few other clients who are not in the commercial interiors space.
 NeoCon is always a great chance to see what’s happening around the country and globe in the industry—it’s full of inspiration and I love being there!
-I don’t know that I’ve ever received a bizarre tchotchke at a conference, but several years ago I wet to a conference where they gave everyone a pair of those plastic wayfarer-look-a-like sunglasses that were branded.
+At a conference several years ago attendees received a pair of plastic wayfarer-look-a-like sunglasses that were branded.
 I ended up wearing them throughout the conference (conveniently held in sunny Orlando) and I still have them.
 This year, I was coveting the Moscow mule mugs given away at one of the booths!
 They were beautiful—what a great idea for an event giveaway.

 POV > Dent pullers and walking sticks, huh?
 Those are bizarre!
 Based on your experience, how would you rate this NeoCon show overall?

-AN > As I mentioned previously I am a newbie with conferences, and I will say this conference is not fully what I expected.
-When I say it’s not fully what I expected, that is actually a good thing.
-NeoCon was a whirlwind of excitement, with endless beautiful show rooms.
-When you walk around, there a special energy you get.
+AN > NeoCon was a whirlwind of excitement, with endless beautiful show rooms.
 The excitement from the attendees is contagious.
 Needless to say, I can’t wait to attend again next year!

 TF > NeoCon continues to grow and this year did not disappoint.
 The crowds were strong but not too overwhelming.
 The quality of exhibitors is fantastic.
 I always enjoy seeing new products and startup companies exhibiting.
 I think this show was a little larger than last year.
 I’m also really looking forward to next year at the 50th anniversary of NeoCon.
 That should be a spectacular show!